-2.3 SHEATHING JOINT-AND-PENETRATION TREATMENT MATERIALS
+2.8 SHEATHING JOINT-AND-PENETRATION TREATMENT MATERIALS

 - A. Sealant for Glass-Mat Gypsum Sheathing: Silicone emulsion sealant complying with ASTM C 834, compatible with sheathing tape and sheathing and recommended by tape and sheathing manufacturers for use with glass-fiber sheathing tape and for covering exposed fasteners. - 1.
-Sheathing Tape: Self-adhering glass-fiber tape, minimum 2 inches wide, 10 by 10 or 10 by 20 threads/inch, of type recommended by sheathing and tape manufacturers for use with silicone emulsion sealant in sealing joints in glass-mat gypsum sheathing and with a history of successful in-service use. - B. Sheathing Tape for Foam-Plastic Sheathing: Pressure-sensitive plastic tape recommended by sheathing manufacturer for sealing joints and penetrations in sheathing.
+Sheathing Tape: Self-adhering glass-fiber tape, minimum 2 inches wide, 10 by 10 or 10 by 20 threads/inch, of type recommended by sheathing and tape manufacturers for use with silicone emulsion sealant in sealing joints in glass-mat gypsum sheathing and with a history of successful in-service use.

-- A. Do not use materials with defects that impair quality of sheathing or pieces that are too small to use with minimum number of joints or optimum joint arrangement.
-Arrange joints so that pieces do not span between fewer than three support members. - B. Cut panels at penetrations, edges, and other obstructions of work; fit tightly against abutting construction unless otherwise indicated. - C. Securely attach to substrate by fastening as indicated, complying with the following: - 1.
-NES NER-272 for power-driven fasteners. - 2.
-Table 2304.9.1, "Fastening Schedule," in ICC's "International Building Code." - D. Coordinate wall sheathing installation with flashing and joint-sealant installation so these materials are installed in sequence and manner that prevent exterior moisture from passing through completed assembly. - E. Do not bridge building expansion joints; cut and space edges of panels to match spacing of structural support elements.
+- 3.1 INSTALLATION, GENERAL - A. Do not use materials with defects that impair quality of sheathing or pieces that are too small to use with minimum number of joints or optimum joint arrangement.
+Arrange joints so that pieces do not span between fewer than three support members.

+- B. Cut panels at penetrations, edges, and other obstructions of work; fit tightly against abutting construction unless otherwise indicated. - C. Securely attach to substrate by fastening as indicated, complying with the following: - 1.
+Table 2304.9.1, "Fastening Schedule," in the ICC's International Building Code. - 2.
+ICC-ES evaluation report for fastener. - D. Coordinate wall sheathing installation with flashing and joint-sealant installation so these materials are installed in sequence and manner that prevent exterior moisture from passing through completed assembly. - E. Do not bridge building expansion joints; cut and space edges of panels to match spacing of structural support elements.